 Attendance at the next Caravan Industry Association of Australia National Conference including return economy airfares, three nights accommodation at the conference venue

-A Delegate ticket to the 2022 Future Leaders Forum (if under 40 years of age)
+A Delegate ticket to the next Future Leaders Forum (if under 40 years of age)

 Profile in an upcoming next edition of the Parkies Post

-Judges are asked to determine how well the nominee has followed the instruction provided (e.g. have all of the questions been answered, and has the appropriate additional information been provided).
+Judges are asked to determine how well the nomination addresses the questions asked and the award criteria (e.g. have all of the questions been answered, and has the appropriate additional information been provided).

-Each question, or piece of information requested, will be allocated a score (up to x points).
-Judges will score the answer of each question out of that score and give the nomination a total score out of 10 (with the overall score weighted more heavily than the other scores) - these scores will be added up (maximum 10 points) and used to the determine a winner.
+Each question, or piece of information requested, will be allocated a score (maximum score included with the question).
+Judges will score the answer of each question out of that score and give the nomination a total score out of 10 - these scores will be added up (maximum 100 points) and used to the determine a winner.